-In a relatively high number of OECD countries verification has been passed over to licensed (authorized) or accredited bodies either fully (France, Sweden) or only for measuring instruments outside W&M (Germany, Switzerland, Austria until 2004, Czech Republic, Slovakia).
-The area of classical W&M (weighing instruments, fuel dispensers, taximeters, material measures) can be distinguished here: these instruments are characterized by their subsequent verification being performed on site and by their use for direct charging of payments (for a delivery of quantity of goods) to consumers (citizens).
+In a relatively high number of OECD countries verification has been passed over to licensed (authorised) or accredited bodies either fully (France, Sweden) or only for measuring instruments outside W&M (Germany, Switzerland, Austria till 2004, Czech Republic, Slovakia).
+The area of classical W&M (weighing instruments, fuel dispensers, taximeters, material measures) can be distinguished here: these instruments are characterized by their subsequent verification being made on site and by their use for direct charging of payments (for a delivery of quantity of goods) to consumers (citizens).
 Furthermore, any action of metrological supervision in the area of W&M is rendered ineffective when private bodies verify the instruments, because it is often difficult to establish who (the user or the verification body) is to blame in case of any non-conformity, especially since such actions could take place a relatively long time after the last verification.
-As mentioned above, if users are subject to verification fees then they cannot be held solely responsible for any violations.
-Therefore, as a minimum, for subsequent verification in the area of W&M principles of impartiality and freedom from commercial interests should be strictly applied.
+As mentioned above, if users are subject to verification fees then they cannot be made solely responsible for any violations.
+Therefore, as a minimum, subsequent verification in the area of W&M should not be privatised.

-This model, while being the most effective for taxpayers, would provide by itself minimum data to be used as feedback to adjust the controlling elements - the pressure exerted by users to keep the fees as low as possible does not usually enable a systematic gathering of data (see 5.1 d) in the process of verification itself.
+This model, while being the most effective for taxpayers, would provide by itself minimum data to be used as feedback to adjust the controlling elements - the pressure exerted by users to keep the fees as low as possible does not usually enable a systematic gathering of data (see 4.7 d) in the process of verification itself.
 Therefore, the model should be completed by regular actions of data gathering organized by legal metrology authorities.

-6.2.2 Subsequent verification of legally controlled measuring instruments not charged to their users (the American model)
+5.2.2 Subsequent verification of legally controlled measuring instruments not charged to their users (the American model)